twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 const rscStream = await renderToReadableStream(<MyTree />, {});
 ```

-For the first second the stream output looks normal, we see the serialized component tree and Suspense boundary:
+For the first second the stream output looks normal, we see the serialized component tree and Suspense Boundary:

 ```json
 1:"$Sreact.suspense"